cristianfrasineanu/delite/README.md

 The raw data that gets passed as an input must not exceed **2GB** in size. *libc* defaults to x86 (IA-32) for portability, therefore the 2^32-1 limitation).

-The file must contain each pixel value encoded as a 16-bit word and no other information beside it.
+The file must contain each pixel value encoded as a 16-bit value (from 0 to 65,535) and no other information beside it.
 Delite will strive to generate the downscaled image as a square bitmap (NxN).
+If the input length is not a perfect square, the final pixel array will be truncated.

+The demo data set contains 45,000 random bytes in the 0x80-0xFF range, which would result in a 150x150 8-bit bitmap after running `delite`.

 ## Licensing